kensho-technologies/graphql-compiler/docs/source/core_specification/schema_types.rst

 To model concrete inheritance. we use GraphQL unions that encompass an object's subclasses and a :code:`type_equivalence_hints` parameter to signify that object is equivalent to the GraphQL union.
-Let's look at an example:
+Lets look at an example.

-Suppose :code:`Food` and :code:`Species` are concrete types and :code:`Food` is a superclass of :code:`Species`.
-Then for instance the OrientDB schema generation function would generate an union class in the schema
+Suppose :code:`Food` and :code:`Species` are concrete types and :code:`Food` is a superclass of :code:`Species` in an OrientDB schema.
+Then the OrientDB schema generation function would generate an union class in the schema

 .. code::